big-picture-medical/laravel-tech-test/README.md

 The URL is: http://backend-tech-test-public.s3-website-ap-southeast-2.amazonaws.com/medications/

-By visiting that URL, can see the generalised structure of the content is...
+By visiting that URL, can see the structure of the content is...

    ```json
    [